jmreyesortiz/mern-project/README.md

 # Welcome

 This is a social network for developers written in React.JS .
 For the backend MongoDB and Express were used.
-This was a project for a Traversy course.
+This was a project for a MERN course by Brad Traversy.

 ### Technologies Used